Muhd-Naufal/PA2-Project/README.md

 > Test File.R

 Now this is a file you are familiar with.
 Its a normal R file but it's used to test out if the real-time collaboration of Git works after installation.
 You can ignore this or use this as a file to test whether your code works and whatnot.

+## Git installation and GitHub synchronization
+If there's ever an unfortunate incident that you simply lost your ability to Git or you had to hard reset your computer or whatever, this section will help in installing the whole thing again so we can all code together and be happily ever after!

+**Links**
+- [Git](https://git-scm.com/downloads) - A Version Control System
+- [
+-